 QR codes are a brilliant customized marketing and sales tool, that create amazing opportunities to increase short-term and long-term sales.

-A significant increase in shopping through QR code marketing and growing adoption rates of QRs in the UK and US in the past year, encouraged many well-known brands such as Dominos, Starbucks and Rockport to come up with creative, innovative ways to use QR codes to boost revenue and beat sales targets.
+A significant increase in shopping through QR code marketing and growing adoption rates of QRs in the UK and US in the past year by 37%, encouraged many well-known brands such as Dominos, Starbucks and Rockport to come up with creative, innovative ways to use QR codes to boost revenue and beat sales targets.

-QR code marketing is also helpful when it comes to promoting complementary goods and services.
+QR codes for marketing are also helpful when it comes to promoting complementary goods and services.
 In fashion, QR codes can be used to suggest looks or additional fashion items that go well with the purchased pieces or suggest matching accessories.
-In hospitality, QR codes on hotel leaflets can inspire you to visit their properties.
+In hospitality, QR codes on hotel brochures and flyers can inspire you to visit their properties.
 These are only a couple of the suggestions in the wide range of industries that have adopted QR codes to increase sales and provide other valuable content to their audiences.

 QR code marketing also supports the research process consumers go through before making a purchase, thus helping people make the right choice, find complementary goods easier and save time at the store.
 That ensures a more pleasant shopping experience for consumers and contributes to sales for businesses.
-For example, IKEA, a popular global furniture retailer, has made a mobile app with QR codes, that allows customers to learn details of the products, find desired items, automatically get their inventory lot numbers in the app, find closest stores where the items are available and create your shopping list before you arrive.
+For example, IKEA has made a mobile app with QR codes that allows customers to learn details of the products, find desired items, automatically get their inventory lot numbers in the app, find closest stores where the items are available and create your shopping list before they arrive.

-The Gap, a popular fashion retailer, successfully promoted their new clothing collection by sending out mailers with QR codes to their existing customers.
+The Gap successfully promoted their new clothing collection by sending out mailers with QR codes to their existing customers.
 The QR code took customers to the video from the designer introducing his new collection and a link that suggested jeans to the consumer based on their body type.
 This personalised approach was a great way to encourage repeat purchases while making customers feel more connected and loyal to the brand.

 Another great example of encouraging customers to purchase your services again is Vodafone using QR codes for phone top-up.
 The QRs placed in magazines and other marketing materials made it quicker for customers to top-up their phones, and increased the number of repeat purchases.

 Adding QR codes to post-purchase materials also allows the consumer to easily reorder the product thus increasing customer retention.
-With more people using QR codes these days, there are now more retailers placing QR codes on their packaging, such as bags and clothing tags, making it easier to repurchase the products with just a few clicks.
+With more QR code uses in marketing these days, there are now more retailers placing QR codes on their packaging, such as bags and clothing tags, making it easier to repurchase the products with just a few clicks.
 QR code product marketing has taken off and increased significantly the past year.

 Using QR code vouchers on new leads is another way to increase sales.
 A business can automatically send vouchers to users who come to their landing page or subscribe to their newsletters.

-QR code advertisement is a great interactive marketing medium used by marketers to promote their products or services.
+QR codes in advertising are a great interactive marketing medium used by marketers to promote their products or services.
 QR code advertising, in particular, is highly influential in consumers’ buying decision making processes, as consumers proactively retrieve additional information.
-Today 82% of consumers consult about their next purchase from their cell phones before they go to buy.
-Embedded QR codes with advertising are thus very helpful for advertisers to share and influence customer satisfaction and purchase intention.
+According to Shopify, 82% of consumers consult about their next purchase from their cell phones before they go to buy.
+Embedded QR codes in advertisements are thus very helpful for marketers to influence customer satisfaction and purchase intention.

 The cost-effective quality of these codes as a marketing and advertising tool is another advantage for businesses.
 The embedded QR codes into promotion ads allow consumers to visit the websites that afford for getting additional information, enter sweepstakes, to download contents, access appropriate information, and link to marketer’s different social media sites during shopping.

-There are many examples of successful QR code advertising campaigns run by well-known brands across various industries and printed on all sorts of materials, including billboards, packaging, transport and company’s merchandise.
-One example of a creative advertising campaign was run by Rethink.
-The promotion enables Metro readers to scan QR codes to download the newspaper onto phones.
-The campaign helped Metro achieve the goals it was aiming for: attract people and gain more readers to its paper.
+This Rethink promotion pictured below enabled Metro readers to scan QR codes to download the newspaper onto phones.
+The QR code marketing campaign helped Metro achieve the goals it was aiming for: attract people and gain more readers to its paper.

-QR codes have great impact for online marketers.
-The impact is even more powerful when it is measured and analysed to ensure the campaigns are effective and deliver positive marketing return on investment (MROI).
+The QR code marketing impact is even more powerful when it is measured and analysed to ensure the campaigns are effective and deliver a positive marketing return on investment (MROI).

-Supercode analytics dashboard empowers marketers to track QR codes scanned frequency, consumer’s geographical location, devices used to scan the codes and allows to analyze the data in the chosen timeframe.
-All these gained statistics are very important for marketers to evaluate which campaigns are more effective at increasing sales and revenue.
+Supercode analytics dashboard empowers marketers to track QR codes scanned by city and time.
+QR code statistics are important for marketers to evaluate which campaigns are more effective at increasing sales and revenue.
 It's the best way to scale if your marketing strategies are getting any response.

-QR codes open up a wide range of opportunities to increase sales and boost revenue for businesses.
-Sign up to Supercode to create your first QR code and make the most of your marketing and sales QR code campaigns.
+QR codes open up a wide range of opportunities to increase sales and revenue for businesses.
+Sign up for Supercode to create your first QR code and make the most of your QR code marketing campaigns.